-Participants may opt to declare average personnel costs if these fulfil the four acceptability criteria defined by the Commission in its Decision of 24th January 2011 on the three simplification measures for FP7 (the.cordis.europa.eu/pub/fp7/docs/c-2011-174-final\en.pdf).
-Detailed explanation can be fund in the FP7 Guide to Financial Issues (the.cordis.europa.eu/pub/fp7/docs/financialguide\en.pdf).
+Participants may opt to declare average personnel costs if these fulfil the four acceptability criteria defined by the Commission in its Decision of 24th January 2011 on the three simplification measures for FP7 (ftp://ftp.cordis.europa.eu/pub/fp7/docs/c-2011-174-final_en.pdf).
+Detailed explanation can be fund in the FP7 Guide to Financial Issues (ftp://ftp.cordis.europa.eu/pub/fp7/docs/financialquide_en.pdf).

 For the particular case of personnel costs to be claimed by SME owners and natural persons not receiving a salary, the Commission has set up a mandatory flat rate system.
-Detailed information on this flat-rate system can be fund in the FP7 Guide to Financial Issues (ftp://ftp.cordis.europa.eu/pub/fp7/docs/financialguide\en.pdf).
+Detailed information on this flat-rate system can be fund in the FP7 Guide to Financial Issues (fttp://ftp.cordis.europa.eu/pub/fp7/docs/financialguide_en.pdf).